 Nytol Liquid Vs Nytol Tablets: What Is The Difference?

 The main difference between Nytol tablets and solution is the type of formulation.
 Nytol solution offers easy to swallow formulation as an alternative to tablets.
 Other differences and similarities between both formulations:

 - Both products contain the same sedative antihistamine, diphenhydramine hydrochloride.

 - Nytol tablets are available as Nytol Original, containing 25mg of diphenhydramine per tablet and as ‘One a night’ product, containing 50mg of diphenhydramine per tablet.
 Each 5ml of Nytol liquid contains 10mg diphenhydramine.

 - Nytol tablets are licensed as an aid to the relief of temporary sleep disturbances for ages 16 and over.
-The same licensed indication applies to Nytol solution.
+The same licensed indication applies to the Nytol solution.

 - Priced at around £10-£12, Nytol oral solution is considerably more expensive than Nytol tablets, which cost around £4-£6.

 - Nytol ‘One a night’ contains 20 tablets (20 doses) of diphenhydramine hydrochloride.
-When used as sleeping aid at maximum and equivalent dose of 25ml, a bottle of Nytol liquid provides only 12 doses.
+When used as sleeping aid at a maximum and equivalent dose of 25ml, a bottle of Nytol liquid provides only 12 doses.

 - Nytol tablets should not be used continuously for longer than two weeks.
-After this time it is recommended to speak to a doctor if symptoms persist.
+After this time, it is recommended to speak to a doctor if symptoms persist.
 Strangely this recommendation is not present in the information for the liquid formulation.

 There is no official information suggesting a new Nytol product works faster than tablets.
 For some drugs, oral liquid preparations improve absorption times, but this is not a general rule.